ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 8. Validates if the "authvalue" in the i/p parameter is same "authval" stored in the database for the mapped UIN and VID
 9. The system constructs the authentication response based on validation results and sets the authentication status as 'Y' only if the pinval matches.
 10. The system then integrates the response with the static token generated for the authentication request
-11. The system constructs the response to the requesting source with status (Y/N), txnId (same as request), resTime of response, err
+11. he system then constructs the response to the requesting source with status (true/False), transactionID(same as request), responseTime of response, err
-12. The system also provides id, idType, indication of what type of attribute was used for Auth (Id, Ad, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (Id, Ad, FAd, Bio, Bio_Type, pin, OTP), reqTime, ver.
 13. The system proceeds to execute Notification SMS
 14. Alerts and Warning messages for data type violation are sent as per [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition)